alexshelkov/lambda/README.md

 import { ok, creator, empty } from '@alexshelkov/lambda';

 const res = creator(empty).fail(async () => {
-  // this handler will not runs because
+  // this handler will not run because
-  // empty middleware not fails
+  // empty middleware won't fail

   return ok('success'); // can be used in onFail
 });